 Our IMG Guides in Bolivia have climbed some of the highest peaks around the world and will train you for all the technical skills needed to have a successful attempt on these great mountains.
 With our combination of top-quality accommodations in the city and camps, and great guides, the Bolivia trip is about as good as it gets for combining fun travel and challenging high altitude climbing.
 We have also worked with many individuals and groups to organize custom programs in Bolivia.

-For our August Huayna Potosi climbers, we offer Illimani as an extension.
+For our Huayna Potosi climbers, we offer Illimani as an extension.
 This is a more technical climb, which is suited to climbers with additional acclimatization under their belts.
-For this one we drive east, over a high pass to a village where we'll load the bulk of the gear onto a few pack animals and begin our hike into base camp at about 15,000 feet.
-The next day, we'll hike from base camp to our high camp, Nido de Condores (the Condor's Nest) perched at 18,000 feet.
+To climb Illimani, we drive east over a high pass to a village where we'll load the bulk of the gear onto a few pack animals and begin our hike into base camp at about 15,000ft.
+The next day, we'll hike from base camp to our high camp, Nido de Condores (the Condor's Nest) perched at 18,000ft.
 The route from base camp will take us onto a rock ridge and involves some very minor rock scrambling.
-The Illimani summit day sees the team climbing a narrow snow ridge, presenting some exposed climbing using running belays and fixed lines, with a classic finish along the very narrow ridge leading to the summit of Illimani.
+The Illimani summit day sees the team climbing a narrow snow ridge after which, the team will face a headwall.
+This is a steep climb at over 20,000 feet that demands our attention, presenting some exposed climbing using running belays and fixed lines, with a classic finish along the ridge leading to the summit of Illimani.

-Following our ascents the team will return to La Paz for a final night.
-Members are free to leave the next day (many flights to/from USA arrive/depart early in the morning).
-However, if you want to be on the safe side, you can allow one extra contingency day.
+Following our ascents, the team will return to La Paz for a final night.
+Members are free to leave the next day (many flights to/from USA arrive/depart early in the morning.)